 People who are serious about improving their credit often wonder what it takes to get the highest possible credit score.
-For FICO 8, the perfect credit score is an 850.
-Only 1.2% of consumers have the elusive 850 credit score.
+For the FICO 8 credit scoring model, the perfect credit score is 850.

 There are many other credit scoring models that are used for different purposes and may have different credit scoring ranges.
-However, since FICO 8 is the most commonly used credit score, we will use 850 as the benchmark for the ideal credit score.
+However, since FICO 8 is the most commonly used credit score, we will use the number 850 as the benchmark for the ideal credit score in this article.

 Your payment history is the biggest slice of the credit score pie, so even one late payment or missed payment can significantly affect your score.
 Negative items can stay on your credit report for up to seven years, so if you miss a payment, you may not be able to achieve a perfect 850 credit score until at least seven years have passed!